 Because any flat roof is inherently prone to leaking, it’s important to hire skilled installers whenever flat roofing is repaired, replaced or installed.

 This roofing category is often grouped with “low-slope” roofing because many of the roofing treatments are the same.
 The most common flat-roofing materials used today include single-membrane systems like EPDM or rubber roofing, thermo-polyolefin (TPO) roofing and PVC roofing.

 Grace Construction Products (GCP) Applied Technologies prides itself on their premier construction supplies and unique building materials.
 GCP Applied Technologies primarily focuses on the safety and proper installation of supplies and creating the most durable and reliable products on the market.

 Get the ultimate protection for your roof with GCP Applied Technologies.

 GF Sprague is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

-Our roofers work throughout the Greater Boston area, including Wellesley, Needham, Newton, Chestnut Hill, Weston, Boston, Brookline, Watertown, Lexington, Cambridge and many parts of Massachusetts.
+Our roofers work throughout the Greater Boston area, including Wellesley, Needham, Newton, Chestnut Hill, Weston, Boston, Brookline, Quincy, Watertown, Cambridge and many parts of Massachusetts.
 Call us at 1-844-689-3858 today to schedule an appointment for a roofing estimate.